Editor’s Note: This post was originally written in 2019, but has been updated and reposted with some new additions to the coffee-scene in Whistler.

 Hot Buns Bakery

 Sweet treats and java?
 Look no further than Hot Buns.
-In the Village but off of the beaten path, the scent of freshly baked buns will draw you in.
-Its location offers an inner Village oasis from all of the action.
+It’s in the Village, but off of the beaten path (down the side street with the Pangea Pod Hotel on the corner).
+The scent of freshly baked buns will draw you in and its location offers an inner-village oasis.

 Lift Coffee Company